to RNA 2021!

 Posters will be presented online in PDF format with a brief audio introduction.

 The RNA Society is committed to creating a safe space for discussions to advance diversity, equity, and inclusion (DEI) in our community.
-To facilitate this goal, a panel of experienced speakers from academia and biotech will share their perspectives on DEI within the scientific community/RNA Society and answer questions from the audience in this live format panel discussion.
-Speakers include Tracy Johnson, HHMI Investigator and Professor of Molecular, Cell, and Developmental Biology at the University of California, Los Angeles (UCLA) Dean of UCLA Division of Life Sciences, Mo Motamedi, Assistant Professor of Medicine, Harvard Medical School, Holly Winter, Vice President of Human Resources at Locanabio, and Mike Summers, HHMI investigator and Professor of Chemistry and Biochemistry at University of Maryland, Baltimore County.
+To facilitate this goal, a panel of experienced speakers from industry to academia to NIH, to LGBTQ+ representation and overcoming adversity & displacement will share their perspectives on DEI within the scientific community/RNA Society.
+They will also answer questions from the audience in this live format panel discussion.
+Speakers include Tracy Johnson, HHMI Professor and Professor of Molecular, Cell, and Developmental Biology at the University of California, Los Angeles (UCLA) Dean of UCLA Division of Life Sciences, Mo Motamedi, Assistant Professor of Medicine, Mass General Hosp, Harvard Medical School, Holly Winter, Sr. Vice President of Human Resources at Locanabio, Mike Summers, HHMI investigator and Professor of Chemistry and Biochemistry at University of Maryland, Baltimore County, Barbara Golden, Professor of Biochemistry at Purdue University and Anissa Brown, Program Director at the NIH (NIGMS).
 This panel will function as an open discussion to inform on concrete actions that we can take to promote DEI within the RNA Society.
+We hope you join us for this fabulous event!

 Have you considered starting a biotech company or becoming involved in a new biotech company?
 Find out about the challenges and opportunities first-hand from scientists in our own RNA Society community that have co-founded companies in the US, Israel, UK, China and Singapore.
 Our inaugural Entrepreneurship panel will be chaired and moderated by Peter Chu, co-founder and CEO of Eclipse Bioinnovations in San Diego, and will include esteemed pioneers Rachel Haurwitz, co-founder and CEO of Caribou Biosciences, Noam Shomron, Professor at Tel Aviv University and co-founder of Variantyx , Eric Miska, Professor at the University of Cambridge and co-founder of Storm Therapeutics, Kevin Weeks, Professor at UNC Chapel Hill, co-founder of Ribometrix, Yun Yang, Associate Professor at CAS-MPG Institute of Computational Biology, Shanghai and co-founder of CircCode and Too Heng-Phon, Associate Professor at National University of Singapore, co-founder of MIRXES.
 Discussion topics include licensing, fund-raising, hiring and managing the first employees, corporate culture and partnering with pharmaceutical companies.

 If you find yourself interested in learning more about a variety of careers in biotech, please attend our exciting Biotechnology Career Panel chaired by Joseph Lewcock, CSO of Denali Therapeutics and Gene Yeo, Professor at UC San Diego.
-Our impressive panel includes Jim Burns, CEO of Locanabio, Kristina Bower in Patient Advocacy at Ionis Pharmaceuticals, Samantha Murphy in Corporate Development at Gossamer Bio, Kathleen McGinness, Senior Director and Head of RNA Biology at Arrakis, Katie Warner, Vice President of R&D at Ribometrix and Erin Soto, Patent Agent at Ionis.
+Our impressive panel includes Jim Burns, CEO of Locanabio, Kristina Bower in Patient Advocacy at Ionis Pharmaceuticals, Samantha Murphy PhD, Biotech Corporate Development Consultant, Kathleen McGinness, Senior Director and Head of RNA Biology at Arrakis, Katie Warner, Vice President of R&D at Ribometrix and Erin Soto, Patent Agent at Ionis.
 Discussion topics include personal anecdotes of their journeys, advice to our junior scientists and perspectives about the future of RNA therapeutics and biology in biotechnology.

 Are you actively looking for collaborations or a new position in academia?
 Do you have an open position waiting to be filled?
 If so please participate in our Jobs and Collaborations in Academia Event.
 We as Junior RNA Scientists aim to facilitate career advancement and collaborations during these “no-travel allowed” times.
 During registration you will be asked whether you are looking for a job/have an open position in academia and if you are open for collaborations and which techniques you may offer or require.
 We will therefore organize a virtual event space including local chats and breakout rooms for people to connect.
 PIs will have the possibility of posting job positions and researchers will be able to indicate that they are looking for a position by text or short video presentation.
 Additionally, attendees will be able to post collaboration requests and offerings.
 By this event as well as the job- collaboration-postings, we will counteract the divisive forces of the pandemic by mimicking in-person interactions and establishing a platform for career development.
 This event is organized by the Junior Scientists Malgorzata Rogalska, Simon Hoser, Luc Roberts and Liana Boraas.